Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 4. Layered Terrain
 5. Trees
 6. Units

+!!! abstract
-Note: The layering mode option in this tab seems to have no effect on the way that elements are erased.
+    The layering mode option in this tab seems to have no effect on the way that elements are erased.

 ## 4. Options